-- The high number of Russians who died in World War One (more than three million) was a contributing cause of the revolution.
+- The high number of Russians who died in World War I (more than 3 million) was a contributing cause of the revolution.

 - He and his immediate family are now saints in the Russian Orthodox Church.

-Born in 1859, Wilhelm II became emperor of Germany and king of Prussia in 1888, but he is more often called by the German word for emperor “Kaiser”.
+Born in 1859, Wilhelm II became emperor of Germany and king of Prussia in 1888.
+He is more commonly called by the German word for emperor, “Kaiser.”

-He married Augusta Victoria.
-They had seven children.
+He married Augusta Victoria and had seven children.

-In 1918, he was forced to abdicate two days before the war ended and fled to the Netherlands.
+In 1918, he was forced to abdicate two days before the war’s end and fled to the Netherlands.

-- He was a breech birth and was born with a withered arm which he tried his entire life to conceal.
+- As the consequence of a breech birth, he was born with a withered arm and attempted to conceal it his entire life.

 - His mother tried to raise him as an English gentleman.

-- Despite fighting with Austria-Hungary, Germany was the greater power.
+- Despite fighting alongside Austria-Hungary, Germany was the greater power, and he knew it.

-Born in 1865, George V became king of the United Kingdom and its dominions and emperor of India in 1910 upon the death of his father Edward VII.
-Despite this, however, the Edwardian age isn’t said to have ended until the outbreak of the war.
+Born in 1865, George V became king of the United Kingdom and its dominions and emperor of India in 1910 after the death of his his father Edward VII.
+The Edwardian age, however, isn’t said to have ended until the outbreak of the war.

 George was never supposed to be king.
 His elder brother Albert Victor was to have that honor, but he died in 1892 of pneumonia during an influenza pandemic.

-George married his brother’s fiancée, who went on to become the famed Queen Mary.
-He loved his wife but found it difficult to express his feelings verbally so he wrote her letters.
-They had six children; five outlived him.
+George married his brother’s fiancée, the future famed Queen Mary.
+He loved his wife but found it difficult to express his feelings verbally, so he wrote her letters.
+They had six children.

-- During the war, he visited the front on numerous occasions.
-Mary visited hospitals.
+- During the war, he visited the front on numerous occasions while Mary visited hospitals.

-- He changed the royal family’s last name to Windsor in 1917 to disassociate the royal house from Germany and align it with the British people.
+- In 1917, he changed the royal family’s last name to Windsor to disassociate the royal house from Germany and align it with the British people.

-- He was criticized for not offering the Russian royal family asylum but did authorize the rescue of the Greek royal family in 1922.
-One of the children rescued would later marry George’s granddaughter Elizabeth.
+- The public criticized him for not offering the Russian royal family asylum, but he did authorize the rescue of the Greek royal family in 1922.
+One of the children rescued would later marry George’s granddaughter Elizabeth II.

 - He was the first British monarch to make a radio broadcast.

-- He is quoted as saying, “…I am only a very ordinary sort of fellow” and “I will not have another war.
+- Famous quotations include “…I am only a very ordinary sort of fellow” and “I will not have another war.
 I will not!…”